EddyLuten/bhreia.com/docs/adventures/blue-skies/index.md

 - [[tiran]]'s dad and [[chickadee]] went to Marram to look for [[phillipe]].
 - One of [[amalchi]]'s children reveals themselves; Dagaz, the fiery one.
 - Arrival in [[korbans-landing]] + adventures there
+- Meet Captain J.L.
+Pickert, old employer of [[pasha]], he will offer them a ride for free labor

 ### Act II